slamice/wri/Book-And-Article-Reviews/Books.md

+300 Arguments: Essays - Sarah Manguso

+The Picture of Dorian Gray - Oscar Wilde

+The Art of Living: The Classical Manual on Virtue, Happiness and Effectiveness - Epictetus, Sharon Lebell

+Nature, Man and Woman - Alan W. Watts

+The War of Art: Break Through the Blocks and Win Your Inner Creative Battles - Steven Pressfield, Shawn Coyne

 How to Think About Exercise - Damon Young

 The Little Book of Letting Go: A Revolutionary 30-Day Program to Cleanse Your Mind, Lift Your Spirit and Replenish Your Soul - Hugh Prathe